nacmartin/phpexecjs/README.md

 # Future work

 One of the goals of this library is to be able to choose among the available runtimes (PHPJS, node.js, Spidermonkey).
 Currently it only supports node.js .
-If you want to contribute with a runner, you are more than welcome.
+If you want to contribute with a runtime, you are more than welcome.

 # Credits